d0tTino/TBDSpaceRPG/README-MCP-Integration.md

 Use a glTF exporter (such as Unity's glTFast or Blender's exporter) to convert prefabs and models.
 Export them into `Assets_glTF/` so both Unity and Godot consume the same files.

 ### Command Line Asset Exporters
-The Unity project includes lightweight exporters that run without opening the editor.
-Run them with:
+The Unity project included lightweight exporters that ran without opening the editor.
+These files are now archived on the `unity-archive` branch.
+If you need them, check out that branch and run:

 ```sh
 ./TBD\ SpaceGame/Assets/Editor/run-exporters.sh
 ```

-This script builds `Exporters.csproj` and writes a sample `.gltf` file to `Assets_glTF/` and a JSON data file to `Gameplay_Data/`.
+The exporter builds `Exporters.csproj` and writes a sample `.gltf` file to `Assets_glTF/` and a JSON data file to `Gameplay_Data/`.
 Integrate it into your CI pipeline to regenerate assets automatically.

 ### Unified Export Tool

-Run the following PowerShell script to execute the exporters and automatically move the outputs into the Godot project:
+Run the following PowerShell script to copy exported assets into the Godot project.
+It will run the Unity exporters when they are available:

 ```powershell
 ./run-exporters-to-godot.ps1
 ```

 The script copies glTF files into `Godot/Assets_glTF/` and gameplay data into `Godot/Gameplay_Data/` so the assets are ready for import when you open the Godot editor.
+If the Unity exporters are missing, checkout the `unity-archive` branch to access them.

 ### Starting Servers for Godot
 Run all MCP servers configured for Godot with: